y01g/c6/Readme.md

 git init
 ```

-## Now add aol the files to local repo and take a snapshot
+## Now add all the files to local repo and take a snapshot

 ```bash
 git add